sesamyab/capsule/packages/capsule-client/README.md

 - **Public Key**: `extractable: true`
   - Must be exported to SPKI format and sent to the server
   - Safe to share - it can only _encrypt_, not _decrypt_
-  - Server uses it to wrap DEKs before sending to client
+  - Server uses it to wrap content keys before sending to client
 - **Private Key**: `extractable: false`
   - Must stay locked in the browser's crypto engine
-  - Can only be used for unwrapping DEKs, never exported
+  - Can only be used for unwrapping content keys, never exported
   - Guarantees end-to-end encryption - server never has decrypt capability

 ### Additional Security Layers

-1. **DEKs in Memory Only**: Unwrapped DEKs are cached in JavaScript memory (not persisted) and lost on page refresh
+1. **Content Keys in Memory Only**: Unwrapped content keys are cached in JavaScript memory (not persisted) and lost on page refresh
 2. **AES-GCM Authentication**: 128-bit auth tags prevent tampering with encrypted content
 3. **Web Crypto API**: Uses hardware-accelerated cryptography when available (TPM, Secure Enclave)
 4. **Secure Context Requirement**: Web Crypto API only works over HTTPS or localhost